davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   Generate code that supports shared libraries via the library ID method.
   This allows for execute in place and shared libraries in an environment without virtual memory management.
 This option implies :option:`-fPIC`.
-  With a bfin-elf target, this option implies :option:`-msim`.
+  With a :samp:`bfin-elf` target, this option implies :option:`-msim`.

 .. option:: -mno-id-shared-library